Grails-Plugin-Consortium/grails-cxf/README.markdown

  </page>
 ```

-If you do not want a wrapper element and prefer to deal with multiples at the root you could use the following code:
+If you do not want a wrapper element and prefer to deal with these lists as flattened multiple elements you could use the following code:

 ```groovy
 @XmlAccessorType(XmlAccessType.NONE)